V

 Classification and Scientific Name

-Vampire crabs belong to the genus Geosesarma which includes semi-terrestrial crabs distributed widely across the eastern Indian Ocean, Southeast Asia, and the western Pacific.
+Vampire crabs belong to the genus Geosesarma, which includes semi-terrestrial crabs distributed widely across the eastern Indian Ocean, Southeast Asia, and the western Pacific.
 However, because they were only recently discovered, their taxonomy is still in a state of flux.
-The two recognized species within the genus are the:
+There are over 50 recognized species within the genus Geosesarma, but only a few, such as the violet and cream-colored Vampire crab (Geosesarma dennerle) and the Red Devil Crab (Geosesarma hagen), are commonly kept as pets.

 Vampire crabs are mainly found on the Island of Java, Indonesia, and their habitats include freshwater rivers, lakes, dense vegetation, and rocky terrain in the forest.